 With the right set of creative retaining wall ideas, you can terrace the backyard, carve out a patio, transition a sidewalk, line your driveway or make a stunning display for your backyard.

-The ideas are almost endless; all you need to do is work with the landscape you have and get some advice from a talented landscape architect for how to use your gorgeous backyard effectively.
+The ideas are almost endless; all you need to do is work with the landscape you have and get some advice from a talented landscape architect on how to use your gorgeous backyard effectively.

 No matter what material you choose, you’ll be able to personalize it to make it your own and to help make it fit perfectly with your home and yard atmosphere.